 While swollen lymph nodes are a common symptom of stress and anxiety, there does not appear to be any medical link between the condition and the symptom.
-It is commonly theorised that our bodies may simply become more susceptible to infection when we are feeling stressed and run-down, which in turn can cause swollen glands.
+It is commonly theorised that our bodies may simply become more susceptible to infection when we experience chronic stress – i.e. stress that lasts a long time – which in turn can cause swollen glands.

 How long do swollen lymph nodes last?

 As touched upon already, if you have swollen glands caused by an infection, this will typically last for between a week and 10 days.
 If you have been experiencing continuously swollen lymph nodes for more than two weeks, it’s time to book an appointment with your GP.